Quantum computational chemistry: Error mitigation for chemistry

 If each gate is affected by a noise channel $\mathcal{N}_i$, the prepared state becomes

 and the measurement result becomes $\bar{O} = \textrm{Tr}[\rho O]$.
-In practice, we cannot recover the noiseless state $\rho_0$ from the noisy state $\rho$ without error correction.
+In general, we cannot recover the noiseless state $\rho_0$ from the noisy state $\rho$ without error correction.
 However, the error mitigation methods discussed below can approximate the noiseless measurement result $\bar{O}_0$ from the noisy measurement result, $\bar{O}$ when the error rate is sufficiently low.
+It is important to note that error mitigation schemes are not a scalable solution to the problem of noise in quantum hardware.
+In order to scale up computations to arbitrarily large sizes, fault-tolerant, error corrected quantum computers are required.